xm-online/tmf-ms-customer/README.md

 ## Building for production

+### Packaging as jar

-To optimize the customer application for production, run:
+To build the final jar and optimize the customer application for production, run:

-    ./gradlew -Pprod clean bootWar
+    ./gradlew -Pprod clean bootJar

 To ensure everything worked, run:

-    java -jar build/libs/*.war
+    java -jar build/libs/*.jar

 Refer to [Using JHipster in production][] for more details.

+### Packaging as war

+To package your application as a war in order to deploy it to an application server, run:

+    ./gradlew -Pprod -Pwar clean bootWar

 ## Testing

 To launch your application's tests, run:

-    ./gradlew test
+    ./gradlew test integrationTest jacocoTestReport
-### Other tests

-Performance tests are run by [Gatling][] and written in Scala.
-They're located in [src/test/gatling](src/test/gatling).

-To use those tests, you must install Gatling from [https://gatling.io/](https://gatling.io/).

 For more information, refer to the [Running tests page][].